FAQ's

 Garam Masala Vs Curry Powder

-Curry is commonly used for most of the spicy blended soupy creamy recipes prepared in Southeast Asian cuisine.
+Curry is commonly used in most spicy, blended, soupy, and creamy recipes prepared in Southeast Asian cuisine.
 A curry dish can be a creamy combination of spice mixes with added proteins and vegetables.
 Garam masala and curry powders give a unique flavour to dishes, though there are many differences between the basic ingredients.

 Is Tikka Masala Spicy?

-The best tikka masala cooked with grilled vegetables or chicken pieces floating in unbelievably luscious, flavour-packed creamy soup combined with fire-roasted tomato & baked almonds and cashews paste has a velvety, creamy texture.
+The best tikka masala, cooked with grilled vegetables or chicken pieces, floats in an unbelievably luscious, flavour-packed creamy soup.
+It's combined with fire-roasted tomato and a paste made from baked almonds and cashews, and has a velvety, creamy texture.

 Such a tikka masala is sweet and not very spicy, although you can add extra pepper and chillies to get strong spicy flavours.
-Mouthwatering tikka masala is coated over the vegetables or chicken pieces and skewered to get the unique smoky punch.
+Mouthwatering tikka masala is coated over vegetables or chicken pieces and skewered to add a unique smoky punch.

 Chicken Masala Vs Tikka Masala